-Wayland Energy Initiatives Advisory Committee
+Formerly known as the Energy Initiatives Advisory Committee

-The Committee is charged with advising the Board of Selectmen, other town boards and committees, the Town Administrator, the School Superintendent and School Committee and the Public Buildings Director on all issues related to energy conservation measures, procurement of heating/ventilation/cooling equipment and technologies, policies regarding use of energy, and exploration of alternative energy technologies, equipment and grants.
-If the EIAC determines that additional professional or vocational expertise is needed to
+The Energy and Climate Committee (ECC) is charged with advising the Board of Selectmen, other town boards and committees, the Town Administrator, the School Superintendent and School Committee, and the Public Buildings Director on all issues related to reducing energy use and mitigating climate risks.
+These include energy conservation measures, procurement of heating/ventilation/cooling equipment and technologies, policies regarding use of energy and greenhouse gas emissions, renewable energy technologies, equipment and grants, and efforts to engage residents in community wide efforts.
+The Committee will work in consultation with the Board of Selectmen in pursuing any significant Town policy initiatives.
+If the Energy and Climate Committee (ECC) determines that additional professional or vocational expertise is needed to

 The Public Buildings Director and Town Administrator will serve as ex-officio members of the committee.

 Background: On February 9,2009, the Board of Selectmen voted to establish a temporary advisory committee to be known as the Energy Initiatives Advisory Committee (EIAC) with an indefinite number of members appointed based on professional or vocational expertise in any one of the following areas: energy systems, alternative energy technologies, "green building" design and construction, heating, ventilation and cooling equipment and technologies, energy conservation programs and equipment, or governmental agency with responsibility for energy or energy-related programs or grants.